dhmspector/ZeitSatTrack/README.md

 > If the manager is configured for auto-updating -- which presumes the CoreLocation access permission has been granted -- then the information returned will be based on the location property as updated periodically by CoreLocation.
 If the location property is neither set or provided, this call will return _nil_.

 ## Batch Satellite Updates
 Another useful feature is the ability to get a dictionary of updates for a satellite's position across a range of times.
-This could be useful for visualizing known satellite over time instead of performing the calculations in real-time.
+This could be useful for visualizing a satellite's path over time instead of performing the calculations in real-time.

 ```swift
 locationsForSatelliteNamed(_ name: String, from: Date? = nil, until: Date, interval: Int = 2 ) -> [Dictionary<Date, GeoCoordinates>]?
 ```
 Which will return a dictionary of the named satellite's positions from the start date (or "now") if passed `nil` to the "until" date over the specified interval (whose default value is 2 seconds).

->*Note*: TLE files are updated semiweekly to account for such factors as changes in atmospheric drag, the reliability of GeoCoordinates for long periods in the future cannot be assured.
+>*Note*: TLE files are updated semiweekly to account for such factors as changes in atmospheric drag, the reliability of batch generated GeoCoordinates for long periods in the future cannot be assured.

 ## Continuous Satellite Updates

 By default you have to explicitly ask the library to get either an individual update or get updates for all known satellites.

-An additional available mode is auto-updating mode where the manager will fire off a periodic timer to update a list of satellites of interest.
+An additional available mode is the auto-updating mode where the manager will fire off a periodic timer to update a list of satellites of interest.

 ### ZeitSatTrack Delegate
 _ZeitSatTrack_ supports a delegate protocol that will automatically deliver information on observed Satellites.

-# Satellite Data Sources
+# Adding Satellite Data Sources
-The most common source of two-line (TLE) element files is [Celestrack](https://www.celestrak.com) run by Dr. T.S Kelso.
-The Celestrack site maintains a large list of TLE data file broken out by a number of useful categories (Weather, Amateur, Space stations, etc).

-_ZeitSatTrack_ provides a consolidated list of these as part of the library resources build right into the library and individual categories and data sets inside those categories can be selected at run time and the current, up to date versions of the TLE files.

-The list includes hundreds of satellites in the following areas:

-- Common Interest (a selection from the categories below)
-- Weather & Earth Resources Satellites
-- Communications Satellites
-- Navigation Satellites
-- Scientific Satellites
-- Miscellaneous Satellites

-## Adding to the Default Sources
 The data format for the _ZeitSatTrack_ data source file is a JSON file with an array of group stanzas  that contain dictionaries with the names and URLs of TLE files, for example:

 ```json